-Pratt relishes the juxtaposition of unexpected or discordant objects and the absurdity and humour of dreams.
+Sarah Pratt is a highly skilled printmaker specialising in copperplate etching, linocut, collograph and monoprint.
 She begins her work with an object that interests her and then imagines what unexpected relationship to build with another object.
 The results are mapped in the final artwork where pen, paint, print and ink materialise her subjects.
 Her current interest is in drawing with gouache, pen and ink, but it is the process of layering (so fundamental to printmaking) that continues to influence her aesthetic.

-Witty and endearing, Pratt’s works also communicate her own personal struggles with space and place, the loss of a beloved pet or humanity’s / tenuous link with the natural world.
+Pratt relishes the juxtaposition of unexpected or discordant objects and the absurdity and humour of dreams.
+Witty and endearing, Pratt’s works also communicate her own personal struggles with space and place, the loss of a beloved pet or humanity’s tenuous link with the natural world.

-Selected Exhibitions: 2017 – The Dark Forest at Rust en Vrede Gallery.
-2016 – The Fox, The Owl and the Robber, solo exhibition at Salon91; The Grand III at Rust en Vrede Gallery.
-2015 – Dog Days, solo exhibition at Salon91; Narratives at Rust en Vrede Gallery.
-2014 – Away, solo exhibition at Salon91.
-2013 – I’d Rather be Swimming, Salon91; Lytton Street studio Exhibition, Cape Town; Shoes from Chinese Ships at Salon91.
+Selected Exhibitions: 2018 – ‘Migration’ solo exhibition at Salon91.
+2017 – ‘The Dark Forest’ at Rust en Vrede Gallery; ‘Oracle’ at Salon91.
+2016 – ‘The Fox, The Owl and the Robber,’ solo exhibition at Salon91; ‘The Grand III’ at Rust en Vrede Gallery.
+2015 – ‘Dog Days,’ solo exhibition at Salon91; ‘Narratives’ at Rust en Vrede Gallery.
+2014 – ‘Away,’ solo exhibition at Salon91.
+2013 – ‘I’d Rather be Swimming,’ Salon91; Lytton Street studio Exhibition, Cape Town; ‘Shoes from Chinese Ships’ at Salon91.